MohamedElbekkar/PFAL1/report.md

 # PFAL1
                                                                          LINEAR REGRESSION

 This is my first year project in the Data Science Bachelor at Mohamed 6 Polytechnic University.
-The project is an introduction to the machine learning alrgorithms.
+The project is an introduction to the machine learning alrgorithms in which
 I was asked to find the regression line that suits my dataset in order to be able to estimate the price of a car for a given mileage.

 In this project, I mainly used the gradient descent algorithm that helps you find the local minimum of a function.
 Finding the minimum means finding the best line.